Search for Higgs boson decays into a pair of pseudoscalar particles in the $\gamma\gamma\tau_{\text{had}}\tau_{\text{had}}$ final state using $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Event reconstruction and selection

+Electrons and muons are reconstructed to veto events with leptonic final states.
 Electrons are reconstructed from energy clusters in the EM calorimeter matched to tracks reconstructed in the ID, and are required to have $\pt>27~\GeV$ and $|\eta|<2.47$.
 Electrons in the calorimeter barrel--endcap transition region ($1.37 <|\eta| < 1.52$) are excluded.
-Electrons must satisfy the \emph{Tight} identification criteria~\cite{ATLAS:2023mnw}, the longitudinal impact parameter must be smaller than \SI{0.5}{mm}, and the transverse impact parameter significance smaller than 5, both defined with respect to the beam line.
+Electrons must satisfy the \emph{Tight} identification criteria~\cite{EGAM-2021-02}, the longitudinal impact parameter must be smaller than \SI{0.5}{mm}, and the transverse impact parameter significance smaller than 5, both defined with respect to the beam line.
 Isolation criteria are applied to the selected electrons using both tracking and calorimeter information with a $\pT$-dependent cone radius~\cite{EGAM-2018-01}.

 Muons are reconstructed using different methods depending on the availability of the tracks in the MS and the ID~\cite{MUON-2018-03}, and are required to have $\pT>27~\GeV$ and $|\eta|<2.7$.
 Similarly to the electrons, muons are required to satisfy the \emph{Medium} identification criteria~\cite{MUON-2018-03}, the longitudinal impact parameter smaller than \SI{0.5}{mm}, and the transverse impact parameter significance smaller than 3.
 The isolation criteria are based on requirements from both the ID and calorimeters, also with a $\pt$-dependent cone radius~\cite{MUON-2018-03}.